cityofaustin/vision-zero/.github/pull_request_template.md

 ---
 #### Ship list
-- [ ] Check migrations to make sure they work with latest in master branch
+- [ ] Check migrations for any conflicts with latest migrations in master branch
 - [ ] Code reviewed
 - [ ] Product manager approved